 Use the lowest height (no side layers) to propagate seeds or cuttings.
 When it comes to hardening off and protecting taller plants, the Vitopod propagator can be moved outside and more height added with extra side layers.

 The small square Vitapod heated propagator is good for small spaces, whilst the large rectangular Vitopod heated propagator is twice the size for a bigger crop.
-Each size has two versions; a single side layer or a double side layer (each side layer adds an extra 15cm of height).
 Further extra layers can then be purchased as required.

 You can fill the grow tray with pebbles and compost to grow plants in, or use shallow seed trays or grow taller plants in pots with the protection of the stacking sides.